Fredx87/openapi-io-ts/packages/json-schema-io-ts/README.md

 # json-schema-io-ts

-Codegen tool for generating io-ts type from an OpenAPI schema or a JSON Schema
+Codegen tool for generating io-ts types from an OpenAPI schema or a JSON Schema